|Monday||8:30 AM - 7:00 PM|

 Health coaches can ensure a patient has consistent access to motivational support by creating a follow-up plan with their overall treatment plan.

 Follow-up care may include schedules for physical exams or tests and referrals and recommendations in other areas to keep the positive behavior going.

 Coaches and patients work together to create realistic goals for the future.

 Good health is built on a foundation of diet and exercise.
-The goal is to improve and maintain a regimen where you eat healthily and exercise regularly over the long-term.
+The goal is to improve and maintain a regimen where you eat healthily and exercise regularly over the long term.
 You do not have to do anything drastic, either.
-You will have an easier time making changes if you start small and gradually shift towards a lifestyle that you think is best for you.
+However, you will have an easier time making changes if you start small and gradually shift towards a lifestyle you think is best for you.
 And a health coach can help you achieve maximum success!

 The information herein on "Health Coaching El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.